Karl Anderson

 • Fraud: Civil

 In addition to his trial and appellate work, Karl also has wide-ranging experience in acting for both claimants and defendants at the interim stage in civil fraud disputes, particularly in the context of applications for worldwide freezing orders, proprietary injunctions, disclosure orders, Anton Piller relief and the developing jurisdiction to award imaging orders.
+He has successfully appeared in applications for orders to commit respondents for contempt of court for breach of such orders

 Examples of notable cases include: